-Red Door is a Caritas project which supports homeless and vulnerable people within Bury.
-In our friendly and welcoming centre,
+Red Door is a Caritas project supporting homeless and vulnerable people in Bury, in our friendly and welcoming centre.
+We

-Our Charity Shop in Bolton takes all sorts of items form cloths and furniture to books and games.
+Our Charity Shop in Bolton takes all sorts of items from clothes and furniture to books and games.
 All donation are welcome